Culture of England: Performing arts

-Large outdoor music festivals in the summer and autumn are popular, such as Glastonbury, V Festival, Reading and Leeds Festivals.
-England was at the forefront of the illegal, free rave movement from the late 1980s, which led to pan-European culture of teknivals mirrored on the UK free festival movement and associated travelling lifestyle.
+Large outdoor music festivals in the summer and autumn are popular, such as Glastonbury (the largest greenfield festival in the world), V Festival, Reading and Leeds Festivals.
+England was at the forefront of the illegal, free rave movement from the late 1980s, which led to the pan-European culture of teknivals mirrored on the UK free festival movement and associated travelling lifestyle.
 The most prominent opera house in England is the Royal Opera House at Covent Garden.
 The Proms, a season of orchestral classical music concerts held at the Royal Albert Hall, is a major cultural event held annually.
-England is home to numerous major orchestras such as the BBC Symphony Orchestra, the Royal Philharmonic Orchestra, the Philharmonia Orchestra, and the London Symphony Orchestra.
+The season is a significant event in English culture and in classical music.
+Czech conductor Jiří Bělohlávek described the Proms as "the world's largest and most democratic musical festival".

+The Royal Ballet is one of the world's foremost classical ballet companies, based at the Royal Opera House.
+The company employs approximately 100 dancers and has purpose-built facilities.
+Its reputation built on two prominent figures of 20th century dance, prima ballerina Margot Fonteyn and choreographer Frederick Ashton.
 Since the Royal Albert Hall's opening by Queen Victoria in 1871, the world's leading artists from many performance genres have appeared on its stage.
-It is the venue for the Proms concerts, which have been held there every summer since 1941.
+It is the venue for The Proms concerts, which have been held there every summer since 1941.
 It is host to more than 390 shows in the main auditorium annually, including classical, rock and pop concerts, ballet, opera, film screenings with live orchestral accompaniment.

-The Royal Ballet is a classical ballet company, based at the Royal Opera House in Covent Garden.
-The company employs approximately 100 dancers and has purpose-built facilities within the Royal Opera House.
-Its reputation built on two prominent figures of 20th century dance, prima ballerina Margot Fonteyn and choreographer Frederick Ashton.
+England is home to numerous major orchestras such as the BBC Symphony Orchestra, the Royal Philharmonic Orchestra, the Philharmonia Orchestra, and the London Symphony Orchestra.